NGIOproject/nextgenio-docs/_build/html/_sources/apps/ospray.rst.txt

       ISPC_EXECUTABLE               /path/to/ispc-v1.9.1-linux/ispc
       ============================ =================================

-      OSPRay use  TBB as its threading system by default (which is installed on the NextgenIO system), but can also use OpenMP.
+      OSPRay uses TBB as its threading system by default (which is installed on the NextgenIO system), but can also use OpenMP.
       To enable this option select: